Higher Josephson harmonics in a tunable double-junction transmon qubit

-Another approach relies on placing two SIS junctions in series, a configuration previously employed for flux-noise suppression in tunable transmons \cite{Jose_paper,weak_TT_russia,three_mode_coupler_russia}, dephasing-protected readout \cite{jane_qubit_readout}, and scalable JJ fabrication schemes \cite{trilayer_JJ}.
-The effective energy-phase relation in this configuration under suitable approximations resembles that of an SNS junction with a single transmission channel \cite{Akhmerov_paper}, yielding a non-sinusoidal potential with its shape set by the asymmetry of the two junction energies.
-Experiments conducted on InAs/Al hybrid heterostructures have shown that adjusting the junction asymmetry through gate tuning can modify the energy-phase relation from a sinusoidal form to one that closely resembles the SNS junction \cite{Luca_paper}.
+Another approach relies on placing two SIS junctions in series, a configuration previously employed for flux-noise suppression in tunable transmons \cite{Jose_paper,weak_TT_russia,three_mode_coupler_russia}, protected readout \cite{jane_qubit_readout, devoret_readout, junction_readout, arm_qubit}, and scalable junction fabrication \cite{trilayer_JJ}.
+Under suitable approximations, this element exhibits an effective energy–phase relation analogous to that of a single-channel SNS junction, resulting in a non-sinusoidal potential governed by the junction asymmetry \cite{Akhmerov_paper}.
+Experiments conducted on InAs/Al hybrid heterostructures further demonstrate that tuning the junction asymmetry through gate tuning can modify the energy-phase relation from a sinusoidal form to one that closely resembles the SNS junction \cite{Luca_paper}.

-In this manuscript, we demonstrate a device capable of \textit{in situ} control of the energy-phase relation using only SIS junctions.
-The device is a tunable double–junction transmon composed of a superconducting quantum interference device (SQUID) \cite{SQUID, engineers_guide} in series with a single JJ and shunted by a large capacitor, allowing the junction asymmetry parameter~$\lambda$ to be tuned via the external magnetic flux~$\Phi_\mathrm{e}$.
+In this manuscript, we introduce a tunable SIS-SIS circuit element comprising of a superconducting quantum interference device (SQUID) \cite{SQUID, engineers_guide} in series with a single JJ, enabling \textit{in situ} control of the energy-phase relation via an external magnetic flux, $\Phi_\mathrm{e}$, and suitable for integration into a broad range of superconducting circuits.
+We implement this element as a tunable double-junction transmon, shunted by a large capacitor and operated in the transmon regime.
 Spectroscopy of higher-order qubit transitions shows an enhanced higher-harmonic contribution compared to previously reported values in SIS junctions \cite{Willsch_2024,MIT_SIS_harmonics,qudit_d_12, ioan_pop_2_harmonics}.
-A model including an auxiliary (internal) mode, associated with the superconducting island between the JJ and SQUID, captures the data and accounts for a renormalization of the qubit frequency.
-We also find that this internal mode couples dispersively to the readout resonator, leading to a flux point where the total ground-state dispersive shift cancels.
+A model including an auxiliary (internal) mode, associated with the superconducting island between the JJ and SQUID, captures the spectrum and accounts for a renormalization of the qubit frequency.
+We further observe dispersive coupling of this internal mode to the readout resonator, leading to a flux point where the total ground-state dispersive shift cancels.